Dask

 YAML Config Files

-You can update the default parameters in values.yaml by creating your own custom YAML config file with the updated parameters, and specify this file when installing your chart with the -f flag.
-Example:
+You can update the default parameters in values.yaml by creating your own custom YAML config file with the updated parameters, and specifying this file via the -f flag when installing your chart.
+For example:

 Command-Line Arguments

-If you want to change parameters for a specific install without changing values.yaml, you can use the --set key=value[,key=value] flag when running helm install, and it will override any default values.
-Example:
+If you want to change the parameters for a specific install without changing values.yaml, you can use the --set key=value[,key=value] flag when running helm install, and it will override any default values.
+For example: